containers/podman-desktop/CONTRIBUTING.md

 This will create a binary according to your local system and output it to the `dist/` folder.

+> **_NOTE:_** macOS and Windows create binaries while Linux will create a `.flatpak`.
+Make sure your flatpak dependencies are installed for successful compiling on Linux.

 ## Submitting Pull Requests

 ### Process